IssaAboudi/tutlogger/README.md

 ## TutLogger by (Matthew) Issa Aboudi
 As an LPC tutor I wanted a more convenient way to keep track of the tutees I have, and the sessions I have done on a particular day.
 I initially made this purely to keep track of hours.

-Application is completely terminal based as of 1/5/2022, but I am working on turning this into a cross platform GUI (graphical user interface) application.
+Application is completely terminal based as of 1/5/2022, but I am working on turning this into a cross-platform GUI (graphical user interface) application.

 **Libraries & Toolkits used:**